Diefenthal/SatIp-Discovery-Sample/README.md

-SatIp-Discovery-Sample
+Sat>Ip Server Discovery Sample
 ======================

-SatIp.DiscoverySample discover all Sat>Ip Transmiter and Shows the Information for selected Device has an Log Function and save the Log to C:\ProgramData\SatIp Discovery Sample\Logs and is writen in C# .net 3.5
+Sat>Ip Server Discovery Sample discover all Sat>Ip Servers and Shows the Information for selected Device has an Log Function and save the Log to C:\ProgramData\SatIp Discovery Sample\Logs and is writen in C# .net 3.5

+Tested with following Devices

+Digital Devices OctopusNet
+Triax Tss400
+Telestar Digibit R1
+Grundig Gss 400
+Elgato EyeTv Netstream 4Sat